NyakudyaA/gfdrr_oondra/README.md

 # Instructions

+Navigate to deployment folder of the gfdrr_oondra repository.

-Git clone the geonode repository into deployment `git clone git@github.com:GeoNode/geonode.git` and rename the repository as docker-geonode
+Git clone the geonode repository  `git clone git@github.com:GeoNode/geonode.git` and rename the repository as docker-geonode

-Copy the Dockerfile , build and 71-apt-cacher-ng.template file at the base of deployment into  docker-geonode .
+Copy Dockerfile into docker-geonode

-Build the geonode image by running the build script in docker-geonode.
+Move 71-apt-cacher-ng file into  docker-geonode.

+Modify   docker-gonode/geonode/setting.py on the line  `'PUBLIC_LOCATION': 'http://localhost:8080/geoserver/',` to `'PUBLIC_LOCATION': 'http://localhost:8181/geoserver/',`; Since I am going to be forwarding port 80 to 8181 I change the public url to match my port.

 Use docker-compose to build and start the containers.